Updated on October 30th, 2024 by Felix Martinez

 Grainger has maintained its Dividend King status thanks to its superior position in its industry.
 Its competitive advantages have fueled the company’s long-term growth.

-As we see continued growth in the business-to-business distributors of the maintenance, repair, and operations (“MRO”) supplies industry, Grainger should keep growing its dividend for many more years.
+Grainger should keep growing its dividend for many more years as we see continued growth in the business-to-business distributors of the maintenance, repair, and operations (“MRO”) supplies industry.

-In this article, we will discuss the business model of Grainger, its growth catalysts, and its expected returns.
+This article will discuss Grainger’s business model, growth catalysts, and expected returns.

 Business Overview